farshidtz/dht-mqtt/README.md

 * `SENSOR` (string) is the sensor type.
 It should be either of: DHT11, DHT22, DHT21

 3. Run to test:

 ```
 ./run.sh
 ```

-3. Turn into a service
+4. Turn into a service

 We use the `dht-mqtt.service` file to create the service.
 In the service file, the path for the `run.sh` script is set to `/home/pi/dht-mqtt/run.sh`.
-Modify the file to have the correct paths and user.
+Modify the file to have the correct path and user.

 Make a symbolic link to the service file:
 ```